Baseflow/flutter-permission-handler/permission_handler_android/README.md

 ## Issues

-Please file any issues, bugs or feature requests as an issue on our [GitHub](https://github.com/Baseflow/flutter-permission-handler/issues) page.
+Please file any issues, bugs, or feature requests as an issue on our [GitHub](https://github.com/Baseflow/flutter-permission-handler/issues) page.
 Commercial support is available, you can contact us at <hello@baseflow.com>.

 ## Want to contribute

-If you would like to contribute to the plugin (e.g. by improving the documentation, solving a bug or adding a cool new feature), please carefully review our [contribution guide](../CONTRIBUTING.md) and send us your [pull request](https://github.com/Baseflow/flutter-permission-handler/pulls).
+If you would like to contribute to the plugin (e.g. by improving the documentation, solving a bug, or adding a cool new feature), please carefully review our [contribution guide](../CONTRIBUTING.md) and send us your [pull request](https://github.com/Baseflow/flutter-permission-handler/pulls).

 ## Author